monoteba/maya-tweener/README.md

 Tweener has nothing to do with young people, basketball or [that tennis move between your legs](https://en.wikipedia.org/wiki/Tweener_(tennis)).

 Instead, Tweener is a tool similar to TweenMachine or aTools/animBot.
-It allows you to quickly create inbetweens or adjust existing keys by interpolating towards adjacent keyframes, and can speed-up your workflow when creating breakdowns and inbetweens.
+It allows you to quickly create in-betweens or adjust existing keys by interpolating towards adjacent keyframes, and can speed-up your workflow when creating breakdowns and in-betweens.

 I am an animator myself and so I very much tailor the tool to my own needs.